fengzhijie88/elevator-project/README.md

 ## Preparation
 ### Cython
 To use Cython optimization, install Cython through https://cython.readthedocs.io/en/latest/src/quickstart/install.html.
-Before running any of the programs, type in the commend `python transport_setup.py build_ext --inplace` (once) in terminal under the same repository of the code.
+Before running any of the programs, run the commend `python transport_setup.py build_ext --inplace` (once) in terminal under the same repository of the code.
 The files "transport.pyx" and "transport_setup.py" are part of the Cython implementation.
-To use python without Cython, simply delete the lines "from mytransport import transport"
+To use native Python without Cython, simply delete the lines "from mytransport import transport"
 And uncomment function definition of "transport".

 ### fast-histogram